alchemy-fr/Phraseanet-Docs/en/index.rst

     User/index
     Admin/index

-What's new in version 4.0?
+What's new in version 4.1?
 --------------------------

-Here are the main changes in version 4.0:
+Here are the main changes in version 4.1:

-* Introduce Elasticsearch as unique engine for Phraseanet
-* Redesign of some interfaces
+* Simplified deployment under `Docker`_ (`See official images`_)
+* Worker: this service allows performance gains in the management of sub-definition files
+* Geolocation: Search for records by selecting locations on maps, add of locations in the record note via it edit form
+* Video tools: Cutting and creating chapters
+* Video subtitling: Add subtitles in WebVTT format for one or more languages
+* Graphics improvements

 Need help?
 ----------